OverviewJebel el Kest (Anti -Atlas)

-The Jebel El Kest group is the most interesting and the unique developed climbing area of Anti-Atlas; being the orography quite complex, to begin we can split the region in two main areas: Jebel el Kest North Side lies to the North of the main summit, while the Jebel el Kest South Side.
+The Jebel El Kest group is the most interesting and the unique developed climbing area of Anti-Atlas; being the orography quite complex, to begin we can split the region in two main areas: the Jebel el Kest North Side lies to the North of the main summit, while the Jebel el Kest South Side to the South.

-The North side is best approached from the small village of Ida Ougnidif, the South side is situated close to the beautiful oasis of Tafraoute, a fascinating town lying about 400 Km south of Marrakech and 170 km South-East of Agadir.
+The North side is well approached from the small village of Ida Ougnidif, while the South side is situated close to the beautiful oasis of Tafraoute, a nice town lying about 400 Km south to Marrakech and 170 km South-East to Agadir.
 The town’s altitude is about 900 meters.
-All the area, both North and South side, offers many opportunities of scrambling and climbing on high and impressive quartzite walls and beautiful crags built in by an extraordinary solid orange qurtzite.
+All the area, both North and South side, offers many opportunities of hiking, scrambling and climbing on high and impressive quartzite walls and beautiful crags built in by an extraordinary solid orange qurtzite.

 Getting ThereSeveral international flights run to Marrakech and Agadir.

 The best choice is hire a car (in the Airports there are many Car Hire Agencies).

-- From Marrakech the road to Tafraoute involves a trip of 400 Kms and takes nowadays about 5 hours via the new motor-way connecting Marrakech to Agadir, then following a busy road via Inezgane (near Agadir), Biougra and Ait Baha; alternatively you can follow the road via Asni, through the High Atlas range, along a narrow mountain road in a charming and scenic landscape, and Taroudant (it takes at least 7-8 hours).
+- From Marrakech the road to Tafraoute involves a trip of 400 Kms and takes nowadays about 5 hours via the new Motor-way connecting Marrakech to Agadir, then following a busy road via Inezgane (near Agadir), Biougra and Ait Baha; alternatively you can follow the road via Asni, through the High Atlas range, a trip along a narrow mountain road inside a charming and scenic landscape, and Taroudant (it takes at least 7-8 hours).